michaelglass/integrity-shell/README.markdown

 [Integrity][] is your friendly automated Continuous Integration server.

-Integrity Email Notifier
+Integrity Shell Notifier
 ========================

-This lets Integrity send emails after each build is made.
+This lets Integrity run shell scripts after each build is made.

 Setup Instructions
 ==================

-Just install this gem via `sudo gem install integrity-email` and then in your Rackup (ie, `config.ru`) file:
+Add github to your git sources `sudo gem sources -a http://gems.github.com` Install this gem via `sudo gem install michaelglass-integrity-shell` and then in your Rackup (ie, `config.ru`) file:

     require "rubygems"
-    require "integrity/notifier/email"
+    require "integrity/notifier/shell"

 And badabing!
 Now you can set up your projects to send emails after each build (just edit the project and the config options should be